NC MISCELLANEOUS STATEWIDE

 1940 - 310 East Indiana Avenue, Southern Pines NC.
 Architect unknown.
 Renovations in the 2000s.
 Sold in 2009 to Jason and Shannon Balanzategui.

 1942 - The Edd and Susan Welsh House, 205 East Elizabethtown Road, Lumberton NC.
 Commissioned 1941.
 Susan Welsh worked out a design with the Frank Lloyd Wright studio in Oak Park IL.
 However, Wright designed only the medallion above the balcony.
 Exterior walls are 18" thick.
 Deeded in 2013 to son Mark Andersen.
 Renovated in 2015.
-Sold in 2015.
+Deeded in 2015 to Mark and Lynn Andersen.

 1942 - aka Dunne's Dune, 62 Ocean Boulevard, Southern Shores NC.
 Designed by Harry Lawrence.
 Sold to a Mrs. Ahlberg from Richmond VA.
 Sold in 1967 to Finley Peter Dunne.
 Sold in 2006 to Peter B. Dunne and Patricia Rosenblad.
 Sold in 2015 to Steven D. Love and Kathleen Gorman.
 Destroyed.